 Effective business networking is the process of finding, building and maintaining mutually beneficial relationships.

-It is this definition, which will provide the framework, for the rest of this blog post series helping you build your successful business networking strategy.
+It is this definition that will provide the framework, for the rest of this blog post series helping you build your successful business networking strategy.

-There are five stages to creating an effective networking strategy.
+There are five stages to create an effective networking strategy.

-- Goals: Create your networking goals – i.e. what do you want to achieve as a result of your networking activities
+- Goals: Create your networking goals – so have a think about what you want to achieve as a result of your networking activities

-- Audit – i.e. assess the suitability of your current network, networking activities, keeping in touch strategies etc, to help you achieve your networking goals or do they need a revamp?
+- Audit – assess the suitability of your current network, your networking activities and any keeping in touch strategies you already have – will these help you to achieve your networking goals or do they need a revamp?

-- Find – i.e. who do you need to meet, and where and how are you going to meet them.
-Will you bump into them on LinkedIn, Twitter or by becoming a member of BNI, or any other business networking group?
+- Find – Who do you need to meet, and where and how are you going to meet them.
+How will you find them on LinkedIn or Twitter?
+Where would you meet them in person?

-- Build – i.e. what will you do to progress the relationship from just a name, to a deep, strong and high beneficial relationship?
-How will you choose who to progress the relationship?
+- Build – What will you do to progress a new relationship from just a name, to a deep, strong and highly beneficial relationship?
+How will you choose who to progress your relationships with?
 What will be your criteria for ‘A, B or C-listers’ or which introducers will be in your ‘inner’, ‘middle’ or ‘outer circle’

-- Maintain – i.e. what will you do to keep your relationships ticking over?
+- Maintain – What will you do to keep your relationships ticking over?
 After all, if your network never hears from you or sees you, the relationship will gradually wither and die.
 This is your ‘keeping-in-touch’ strategy.

-If you complete each stage, the your networking plan will almost write itself.
-To re-emphasise, the difference between your networking strategy is:
+If you complete each stage, your networking plan will almost write itself.
+Remember, the difference between your networking strategy and your networking plan is: